craigwinchester/PressPi_2025/README.md

 ## Hardware Requirements

 - An old wine press!
         Mine is a 1993 Velo 2100 Liter.
-We will reuse all it's old motor starters, etc...
+We will reuse all it's old motor starters, 12 volt transformer. etc...
 - Raspberry Pi (tested with a 4 Model B)
 - Arduino Uno or ESP32 (tested with ESP32-S3)
     > Currently using Arduino for better stability